Noxious Mix of Smoke And Pollution Stresses Health In California's Heartland

 "Because of where we are, we don't really get a break," Hunt says.

 Three years ago, Hunt had a severe asthma attack that sent him to the hospital.
 He had to leave his job as a school maintenance worker and lost his job-based insurance.
-He enrolled in Medi-Cal, and soon learned that not all doctors accept public insurance — which means that getting quick access to care during fire season can be a problem.
+He enrolled in Medi-Cal but soon learned that not all doctors accept public insurance — which means that getting quick access to care during fire season can be a problem.

 For instance, he says, he needs to see a pulmonologist — but has to wait three months for an appointment.